 Environmental Paralegal: Job Description and Education Requirements

 Environmental paralegals work with lawyers who specialize in environmental law cases.
 Typically, paralegals hold a minimum of an associate's degree in paralegal studies, although bachelor's degrees or certificates are also common.
-During undergraduate schooling, environmental paralegals may have studied a major or discipline related to the field, such as environmental studies.
+Environmental paralegals may also complete a bachelor's degree in a field related to environmental studies along with a paralegal certificate program.
+Their job duties include preparing documents and arranging for interviews with clients.
+They need excellent verbal and written communication skills.

 Job Description of an Environmental Paralegal

-The U.S. Bureau of Labor Statistics (BLS) projected that overall employment for paralegals will grow 18% between 2010 and 2020.
-Keen competition was expected, and the BLS suggested that formally trained paralegals would have the best success finding employment.
-As of May 2012, the BLS indicated that the median annual wage for paralegals was $46,990, with ranges from $29,420-$75,410.
-The top employers for paralegals at that time were legal services, paying an average wage of $48,170 per year (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) projected that overall employment for paralegals and legal assistants will grow 17% between 2012 and 2022.
+Keen competition is expected, and the BLS suggested that formally trained paralegals would have the best success finding employment.
+As of May 2013, the BLS indicated that the median annual wage for paralegals and legal assistants was $47,570.
+The legal services industry employed the most paralegals at that time, paying paralegals an average wage of $49,180 per year (www.bls.gov).

 Education Requirements for an Environmental Paralegal